World Day of the Sick

 May our compassion and presence comfort those who are ill and their loved ones; may our informed citizenship guide us to work toward disease prevention and control.

 Inform yourself on the conditions in this country and around the globe that are factors in the increase of disease.
 Be realistic about the effects of climate change on the spread of diseases.
+Be aware of executive decisions that allow further pollution of air and water.
 Be aware of decisions made by Congress on which programs are funded and which are protected or cut.
 Examine your own lifestyle and choose to live in ways that promote health.

 A leper came to Jesus and kneeling down begged him and said,